Watson and Badziakouski Dominate PokerStars EPT Monte Carlo

 PokerStars EPT Travels to Barcelona Next

-Historically speaking, Barcelona has been one of the top poker destinations in Europe, and certainly the most attractive EPT stop for the majority of players.
+Historically speaking, Barcelona has been one of the top poker destinations in Europe and certainly the most attractive EPT stop for the majority of players.

-While summertime is typically the part of the year dedicated to the World Series of Poker, the EPT will be coming back shortly afterwards, with the Barcelona leg scheduled to start on August 21.
+While summertime is typically the part of the year dedicated to the World Series of Poker, the EPT will be coming back shortly afterward, with the Barcelona leg scheduled to start on August 21.

-EPT Barcelona will be played alongside ESPT Barcelona for players looking for lower buy-in events, while a number of high roller tournaments will be available for all the high stakes players out there.
+EPT Barcelona will be played alongside ESPT Barcelona for players looking for lower buy-in events, while a number of high-roller tournaments will be available for all the high-stakes players out there.

-Satellite tournaments for the next stop of the EPT are already running at PokerStars, so head on over and try to book your seat to one of the most attractive poker destinations in the world for a fraction of the buy-in right now.
+Satellite tournaments for the next stop of the EPT are already running at PokerStars, so head on over and try to book your seat at one of the most attractive poker destinations in the world for a fraction of the buy-in right now.